ayanalamMOON/Time-Table-Generotor-Final/docs/Frontend.md

 - `UserRegistration.jsx`: A component for user registration.
 - `UserLogin.jsx`: A component for user login.
 - `RoleBasedAccessControl.jsx`: A component for managing role-based access control.
+- `AnalyticsReporting.jsx`: A component for visualizing analytics data and exporting reports.
+- `CalendarIntegration.jsx`: A component for integrating and visualizing the timetable in a calendar view.
+- `CollaborationFeatures.jsx`: A component for providing real-time collaboration features.

 ## Technologies Used